This page contains affiliate links. If you buy through these links, we may earn a commission at no extra cost to you. Learn more

 • Limited contactless payment support compared to Apple Pay

-Garmin vs Apple Watch becomes a different conversation when discussing serious athletic training.
-Garmin's Forerunner 965 and similar models (like the Fenix 7 or Epix series) are purpose-built for athletes who demand data-driven insights.
-The multi-band GPS provides exceptional accuracy even in challenging environments like dense forests or urban canyons.
+Garmin becomes a different conversation when we're talking about serious athletic training.
+The Forerunner 965 and similar models (like the Fenix 7 or Epix series) are purpose-built for athletes who demand data-driven insights.
+Multi-band GPS provides exceptional accuracy even in dense forests or urban canyons.
 Training metrics go far beyond step counting—you get detailed analysis of training load, recovery recommendations, performance condition, and race time predictions based on your current fitness level.
-The battery life is transformative for endurance athletes: imagine running an ultramarathon or going on a week-long hiking trip without worrying about charging.

 Frequently Asked Questions

 Yes, Garmin watches work with iPhone through the Garmin Connect app.
-You'll receive notifications and sync workout data, though the integration isn't as seamless as Apple Watch.
+You'll receive notifications and sync workout data, though the integration isn't as smooth as Apple Watch.
 You won't get features like replying to messages or using apps directly on the watch.

 Yes, Apple Watch requires an iPhone (iOS 17 or later for Series 9) for initial setup and full functionality.
 Even cellular models need an iPhone.
 If you use Android, Garmin is your only option between these two brands.